All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

-About 63 years ago, she took in the 5 year old Charlotte Linlin at her orphanage, raising her with love and acceptance despite the young girl's unsettling destructive capabilities.
+About 63 years ago, she took in the 5-year-old Charlotte Linlin at her orphanage, raising her with love and acceptance despite the young girl's unsettling destructive capabilities.
 As such, Carmel's sudden disappearance one day under mysterious circumstances had great lasting effects on Linlin, helping shape her into the ruthless monster she would become.

 In reality though, her orphanage was just a front for her slave trade business and a means of getting her hands on new kids to sell, including as child soldiers to the World Government.
-In the Underworld, she is known as the Mountain Witch.
+In the Underworld, she was known as the Mountain Witch.

 She was also the user of the Soul-Soul Fruit (Soru Soru no Mi) before Big Mom, allowing her to imbue inanimate objects with souls as well as steal the souls of others away from them.

-- All-Loving Hero: Subverted; no matter the race, she took care of many children and apparently loved them as her own, but in truth she couldn't care less about the kids themselves and sold them as spies and soldiers to the highest bidder.
+- All-Loving Hero: Subverted.
+No matter the race, she took care of many children and apparently loved them as her own, but in truth, she couldn't care less about the kids themselves and sold them as spies and soldiers to the highest bidder.